 If you’ve been paying attention to a bit of Concern’s work, you’ll have noticed that we talk about kits quite a lot — particularly the hygiene and non-food item types.
 But what exactly are they?
 And why do we use them so much?
 Read on to find out more.

 Each year, Concern helps hundreds of thousands of people suffering the devastating effects of disaster and conflict.
 How do we help so many?
 Part of the answer lies in the distribution of essential survival items to communities in need.
 More often than not, we do this by distributing what is known as a “kit.”
-There are many different kinds of kits: hygiene, food, non-food item, and winterization, among others — more on those later.
+There are many different kinds of kits: hygiene, food, non-food items, and winterization, among others — more on those later.

 So, what’s a kit anyway?

 Simply put, a kit is a package that is put together to meet immediate needs, and they're usually distributed to families displaced by natural disaster or conflict.
 Kits can replace critical items that have been lost, destroyed, or left behind when people flee.
 A prime example would be this NFI (non-food item) kit that we distributed in the Democratic Republic of Congo (DRC):